This

 The outline of the

-is extracted using the
+Shape is extracted using the

-method of
+getPathIterator method of

-, which returns a
+Shape, which returns a

 PathIterator

-object that iterates along the boundary of the Shape
+object that iterates along the boundary of the Shape.

 -